Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 With the Encore, Baratza has focused on the basics—just the essentials you need for a burr grinder and no more.
 You won’t find a scale, a timer, or any way to control your dose, but you will find simple controls and almost no learning curve.

-The Encore has a slow motor that makes you wait a bit for your grounds, but it’s quiet and keeps the heat down.
+The Encore has a slow motor that makes you wait a bit for your grounds, but it’s a quiet coffee grinder that keeps the heat down.

 The conical burrs are stainless steel.
 They can be a bit challenging to remove for cleaning, especially when they’re coated with oil—which is unfortunate because that’s usually when you need to clean them.